 Dishes that are seasoned to your liking

-How is it seasoned?
+How are they seasoned?

 Thai gastronomy plays with an unusual sum of ingredients, mixing sweet, salty, spicy, sour and bitter flavours.